Visual Search to Find People by Photo

 Visual search can produce useful leads, but it fails often in people-related searches.
 The failure is not a bug every time; sometimes the image simply is not public, clear, or distinctive enough.

-• Visual search does not reliably identify unknown people from one casual image.
+• Visual search does not reliably identify unknown people from one casual image; similar-looking faces can create false matches, so treat any result as a lead, not a verified identity.

 • Private, deleted, restricted, or unindexed images usually cannot be found through public web search.

-• Do not use visual search for stalking, doxxing, harassment, intimidation, or exposing private information.
+• Platform policies, privacy laws, and basic safety rules may restrict face-related searching, storage, or result display; do not use visual search for stalking, doxxing, harassment, intimidation, or exposing private information.

 A partner’s reaction can make a match feel urgent.
 It still needs verification.